 4. Carry Other Valuables When Traveling In Cold Weather

-Having food and medicines with you will help you survive the times you may get stuck out in the cold weather.
+Having food and medicines with you will help you survive when you get stuck out in the cold weather.
 On the day of my accident, I had fruit snacks in my pocket.
-I knew if I got hungry I could have eaten some.
+I knew if I got hungry, I could have eaten some.

-Today when I go snowshoeing I carry quite a few essentials with me: a fully charged mobile device in a case to keep it warm, extra snacks, and drinks.
-(Thermos must be able to keep liquid from freezing!)
+Today, when I go snowshoeing, I carry quite a few essentials with me: a fully charged mobile device in a case to keep it warm, extra snacks, and drinks.
+(The Thermos must be able to keep liquids from freezing!)

-A compass in case I get lost, as well as extra meds and a whistle to call for help if needed in emergencies.
+I have a compass in case I get lost, extra meds, and a whistle to call for help if needed in emergencies.

 5. Vehicles and Equipment In Colder Weather – Fully Fueled and Checked

-If you are using a vehicle to go out in the colder temperatures be sure they are working 100% and are fully fueled and ready for any journey that could take longer in the frozen weather.
-Even on the snowmobile, we carry an extra gas tank made for it in case of emergency as you never know what you may encounter.
+If you are using a vehicle to go out in the colder temperatures, be sure it is working 100%, fully fueled, and ready for any journey that could take longer in the frozen weather.
+Even on the snowmobile, we carry an extra gas tank made for it in case of emergency, as you never know what you may encounter.

-Not only weather and other riders on the trails but wildlife as well can crash into you on your journey.
-The real key to staying warm is being fully prepared for anything out in the wilderness.
+Weather, other riders on the trails, and wildlife can crash into you on your journey.
+The key to staying warm is being fully prepared for anything in the wilderness.

-How to keep your body warm naturally is important too if you get stuck outdoors for any length of time.
+Keeping your body warm naturally is also important if you are stuck outdoors for any length of time.

 Your mood suffers when you’re cold.
 That’s because being cold activates your fight-or-flight response, which releases stress hormones like cortisol and adrenaline.
 These hormones make you feel anxious and stressed out.